weiserlab/ambuj/index.md

 ## Research Interest
 Our vision is to seamlessly integrate digital and physical worlds, thus providing tools for exploring and better understanding our world and reality.
+We are pursuing three broad research directions; [ExaHal], [STICORS] and [Beyond RF].

+I am fortunate to work alongside an incredible group of students from varied backgrounds.
+We thrive in a diverse, inclusive environment that cherishes diversity of perspectives and ensures equal opportunity for everyone.
+Throughout my academic career, I have mentored students from over 11 nationalities, including transfeminine non-binary individuals.

 ## Teaching and Mentorship

-I take pride in working with students from diverse backgrounds, creating an inclusive environment that values diversity and equal opportunities for everyone.
-In my academic experience, I have had the pleasure of mentoring a diverse group of students from more than 11 nationalities, including those identifying as transfeminine non-binary.

 **Postdoctoral Scholars**